-The College of Health and Medicine contains the "Sustainable Healthcare and Dental Public Health Research Group", dedicated to improving the sustainability of healthcare systems with a focus on often overlooked services such as dentistry.

-Sustainable Healthcare and Dental Public Health Research Group - Research | University of Tasmania

-The University of Tasmania employs the "Healthy Landscapes Research Group" whose focus is on examining the interactions between human health and biodiversity.
-The team contains researchers from a variety of fields such as biology, environmental management and rural health, and has produced a variety of publications reflective of this.

-The Healthy Landscapes Research Group - Centre for Rural Health | University of Tasmania
+The College of Health and Medicine contains the "Sustainable Healthcare Research and Advancement Group", dedicated to improving the sustainability of healthcare systems with a focus on often overlooked services such as dentistry.
+3 Sustainable Healthcare Research and Advancement Group - Research | University of Tasmania The University of Tasmania employs the "Bushfire and Public Health Research Group" whose focus is on examining the interactions between human health and bushfire with a particular focus on health effects related to smoke exposure.
+The team contains researchers from a variety of fields such as public health and social pyrogeography, and has produced a variety of publications reflective of this.
+Bushfire and Public Health Research Group - Fire Centre | University of Tasmania.
 2.3.
-Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?

-- Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda. - Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda. - No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda. - There is no process, and no efforts to create such a process.
+Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your institution?
+Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
+(3 points) Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
+(2 points) No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
+(1 points) 0 There is no process, and no efforts to create such a process.
+(0 points) Score Assigned:

-The University of Tasmania is committed to producing research contributing to the needs of the Tasmanian, national and global communities as stated in their research policy.

-However, there currently is no evidence of processes for community members or communities impacted by climate change and environmental injustice to give input or make decisions about the research agenda, nor evidence of efforts to create such a process.

-4.1 Research Policy | University of Tasmania
+The University Of Tasmania is committed to producing research contributing to the needs of the Tasmanian, national and global communities as stated in their research policy.
+However, there currently is no consistent processes for community members or communities impacted by climate change and environmental injustice to give input or make decisions about the research agenda, nor evidence of efforts to create such a process.
+4.1 Research Policy | University of Tasmania On the 8th of December 2024, the University of Tasmania hosted "Living Well with Climate Change, A Conversation for the Huon Community".
+This event provided both education for how the Huon community can support themselves and one-another facing climate change, but also an avenue for community members to have input that will help UTAS design research based around their needs and wants.
+There is no evidence however of consistent pathways for research input, nor attempts to develop these.
+Living Well with Climate Change, A Conversation for the Huon Community - Events | University of Tasmania 2.4.

-2.4.
 Does your institution have a planetary health website that centralises ongoing and past research related to health and the environment?

-- There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities. - There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.

-The institution has an Office of Sustainability website that includes some resources related to health and the environment.

-0 There is no website.
+There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
+(3 points) There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
+(2 points) The institution has an Office of Sustainability website that includes some resources related to health and the environment.
+(1 point) There is no website.
+(0 points) Score Assigned:

-There is no evidence of a website centralising leaders in planetary health at UTAS and relevant funding opportunities.
-Various resources exist throughout UTAS's online webpages showcasing published research relevant to planetary health, however these are scattered into areas such as research output on the profiles of individual researchers.